 The prize is endowed with 10,000 euros.

-It is awarded to people who - alone or with a team - have successfully introduced a current innovation in chemistry to the market in German-speaking countries.
+It is awarded to people who have successfully introduced a current chemical innovation onto the market in the German-speaking area - alone or with a team.
 It can be a product or a process.
 The invention that is brought to innovation can, but does not have to, come from himself.
-However, he should be the driving force for implementation in the market.
+However, it should be the driving force for implementation in the market.

-The award awardee proves to be worthy in particular if he or she
+The awardee winner proves to be worthy especially if he or she

 Dr. Werner Bonrath, DSM, Kaiseraugst/Switzerland, was honored in recognition of his contributions to the development of a more sustainable synthesis of vitamin E. It is thanks to his excellent research and the subsequent successful industrial implementation and market launch that the two key building blocks 2,3,5-trimethylhydroquinone and isophytol can be produced more cost-effectively and with lower energy consumption.
 This made it possible to significantly reduce the CO 2 balance, which is an important step towards sustainable production.